US Pointer Navigator

 - Ability to travel frequently throughout the assigned territory.

-- Reliable vehicle, valid driver's license, good driving record and proof of automobile insurance required.
+- Access to reliable vehicle, valid driver's license, good driving record and proof of automobile insurance required.

 Employees working 24 hours/week or more are eligible for a comprehensive benefits package, including medical, dental, vision, flex accounts, short and long-term disability, life insurance, long term care insurance, tuition reimbursement, generous Paid Time Off, 12 annual holidays and Paid Family Leave, as well as an annual Cultural & Heritage Day and Volunteer Day of their choosing.
 They are also eligible for our gold standard 401(k) retirement plan.